DrummerHead/react-flow-diagram/README.md

 ## Features

 - The data is the source of truth
-- Can add custom Components as entities
+- Can add custom Entities as React Components
-- Continous feedback while editing
+- Adding custom icons for these entities appear in Panel and Context Menu
+- Infinite canvas to work with; panning
+- Zooming for detail work or bird's eye view
 - Configurable grid, snap to grid (or no grid at all)
+- Continuous feedback while editing
 - History, undo, redo; keyboard shortcuts
 - Panel for adding new Entities, with drag or click
 - Automatic arrow placement